william-wml/Subject0001/README.md

 ## About This Game

-As of 2023.03.21, considered an alpha release.
+<p>As of 2023.03.21, considered an alpha release.
 Introduces static meshes within Virtual tiny House's repo into a gaming environment.
-Includes keyboard & mouse and gampad support.
+Includes keyboard & mouse and gampad support.</p>

 ## Features & Goals